-- (1) the conditions that constitute a violation of the law or rule; - (2) the specific law or rule violated;

-- (3) the time allowed to correct each violation; and - (4) if a license is made conditional, the length and terms of the conditional license. - (b) Nothing in this section prohibits the commissioner from proposing a sanction as specified in section 245A.07, prior to issuing a correction order or conditional license. - (c) The commissioner may also issue a conditional license when a background study subject who is disqualified and has been ordered immediately removed continues to be affiliated with the license holder in some manner. - Sec.
+- (1) the conditions that constitute a violation of the law or rule; - (2) the specific law or rule violated; - (3) the time allowed to correct each violation; and - (4) if a license is made conditional, the length and terms of the conditional license. - (b) Nothing in this section prohibits the commissioner from proposing a sanction as specified in section 245A.07, prior to issuing a correction order or conditional license. - (c) The commissioner may also issue a conditional license for services provided in the license holder's own home when an individual who has ever been subject to a background study has a disqualification that is not set aside if: (1) the disqualified individual is a "family or household member" of the license holder, as defined in section 518B.01, subdivision 2; or (2) the disqualified individual has a record of having had direct contact with, or access to, persons served by the program. - Sec.
 7. Minnesota Statutes 2012, section 245A.07, subdivision 2, is amended to read: - Subd.
 2. Temporary immediate suspension.
-If the license holder's actions or failure to comply with applicable law or rule, or the actions of other individuals or conditions in the program pose an imminent risk of harm to the health, safety, or rights of persons served by the program, or if the commissioner identifies a pattern of continued noncompliance by a license holder that continues operating under an appeal of an order of revocation issued under this section, the commissioner shall act immediately to temporarily suspend the license.
+If the license holder's actions or failure to comply with applicable law or rule, or the actions of other individuals or conditions in the program pose an imminent risk of harm to the health, safety, or rights of persons served by the program, or if while the program continues to operate pending an appeal of an order of revocation the commissioner identifies one or more new violations of law or rule which may adversely affect the health or safety of persons served by the program, the commissioner shall act immediately to temporarily suspend the license.

 No state funds shall be made available or be expended by any agency or department of state, county, or municipal government for use by a license holder regulated under this chapter while a license is under immediate suspension.
 A notice stating the reasons for the immediate suspension and informing the license holder of the right to an expedited hearing under chapter 14 and specifically Minnesota Rules, parts 1400.8505 to 1400.8612, must be delivered by personal service to the address shown on the application or the last known address of the license holder.
-The license holder may appeal an order immediately suspending a license.
-The appeal of an order immediately suspending a license must be made in writing by certified mail or personal service.
+The license holder may appeal an order immediately suspending a license must be made in writing by certified mail or personal service.
 If mailed, the appeal must be postmarked and sent to the commissioner within five calendar days after the license holder receives notice that the license has been immediately suspended.
 If a request is made by personal service, it must be received by the commissioner within five calendar days after the license holder received the order.
 A license holder and any controlling individual shall discontinue operation of the program upon receipt of the commissioner's order to immediately suspend the license.